Percentages, Fractions, and Ratios Explained

 Real-world applications

-Shopping.
+When shopping, percentages determine sale prices.
 A store offers 30% off a $120 jacket.
-The discount is 0.30 x 120 = $36.
-The sale price is $84.
+The discount is 0.30 x 120 = $36, making the sale price $84.
+See the discount calculator for stacked discounts.

-Test scores.
+Test scores are a percentage calculation.
 You got 42 out of 50 questions right.
 Your score: 42/50 = 0.84 = 84%.

-Comparing prices.
-Store A sells 12 oz for $3.60 (30 cents/oz).
-Store B sells 16 oz for $4.48 (28 cents/oz).
+Price comparisons use unit rates, which are ratios expressed per single unit.
+Store A sells 12 oz for $3.60 (30 cents per oz).
+Store B sells 16 oz for $4.48 (28 cents per oz).
 Store B is cheaper per ounce.
+The price per unit calculator automates this comparison.

 Related Calculators